UAE VAT INVOICE

 - A sequential, unique number based on one or more series which identifies the document invoice number.

 - Seller’s legal name, address, and tax identification number.

 - Customer’s legal name, address, and tax identification number.

 - Description and quantity of the goods sold, or description of the services provided.

-- The tax amount payable and the taxable amount for the goods or services sold and mentioned on the invoice in SAR.
+- The tax amount payable and the taxable amount for the goods or services sold and mentioned on the invoice in AED.

-WHAT CURRENCY SHOULD BE USED IN TAX INVOICES IN SAUDI ARABIA?
+WHAT CURRENCY SHOULD BE USED IN TAX INVOICES IN THE UAE?

-No, unregistered businesses cannot issue Saudi Arabia Tax invoices.
-In order to issue a tax invoice, a business must be registered for VAT with the Zakat, Tax and Customs Authority (ZATCA) in Saudi Arabia.
-Only registered VAT businesses are authorized to charge and collect VAT from their customers and issue tax invoices.
+No, unregistered businesses cannot issue UAE Value-Added Tax (VAT) invoices.
+In order to issue a VAT invoice, a business must be registered for VAT with the Federal Tax Authority (FTA) in the United Arab Emirates (UAE).
+Only registered VAT businesses are authorized to charge and collect VAT from their customers and issue VAT invoices.

 If a business is not registered for VAT, it is not authorized to charge VAT to customers, issue VAT invoices, or claim back input VAT on its own purchases.
 It is therefore important for businesses to register for VAT if they are required to do so, in order to avoid penalties and fines for non-compliance.